mozilla/DeepSpeech/README.md

 ```bash
 npm install deepspeech
 ```

+Please note that as of now, we only support Node.JS versions 4, 5 and 6.
+Once [SWIG has support](https://github.com/swig/swig/pull/968) we can build for newer versions.

 Alternatively, if you're using Linux and have a supported NVIDIA GPU, you can install the GPU specific package as follows: